 If you are involved in a car accident, and the other driver did not stop and exchange insurance information, you may have experienced what is called “hit-and-run.”

 Motor vehicle accidents are already stressful and disorientating.
 However, hit-and-runs make a bad situation worse.
 Here is some helpful information if you find yourself in this unfortunate situation.

 Hit-and-run is defined as leaving the scene of an accident without exchanging information with the other driver.

 Reasons why people hit and run

-Hit-and-run can be an intentional or an unintentional act.
+Hit-and-run can be an intentional or unintentional act.
 Intentional hit-and-runs often occur when the driver has either been drinking or is under the influence of drugs.
-Additionally, fleeing the scene of the accident is sometimes done when the person is angry specifically targeted the other person in the accident.
+Additionally, fleeing the scene of the accident is sometimes done when the person is angry and specifically targets the other person in the accident.